Answers to your Questions

 We too believe our fellow Alaskans are not so easily misled and possess the intelligence to choose the candidate they prefer, regardless of party affiliation.

-Ballot Measure 2 creates an open, nonpartisan primary where all candidates appear on a single ballot.
+Our open, nonpartisan primary has all candidates appear on a single ballot.
 Candidates can choose to list their political affiliation next on the ballot or identify as “undeclared” or “nonpartisan.”

-In a state where more than 60 percent of voters choose not to join the Republican or Democratic parties, encouraging more independent-minded candidates to participate will result in leadership that works better for all Alaskans.
+In a state where more than 60 percent of voters choose not to join the two major parties, encouraging more independent-minded candidates to participate will result in leadership that better reflects all Alaskans.

 Further Reading: